How to Install Postal SMTP Server and Configure DNS (SPF, DKIM, DMARC)

 apt update && apt upgrade -y

-apt install git curl jq unzip -y
+apt install git curl jq -y

 Step 2 – Install Docker